nest/nestml/doc/running/running_nest_compartmental.rst

 Declaring the gap-junction current port
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The gap current is a designated ``continuous_input`` mechanism.
-Declare a
+The gap current is a continuous input that is explicitly marked as a gap
+mechanism with the ``@mechanism::gap`` decorator.
+This tag -- not a naming
+convention or a code-generation option -- is what promotes the continuous input
+from an ordinary external stimulus to an electrical (gap-junction) attachment
-continuous input port with current-compatible units and attach it through an
+point.
+Declare a continuous input port with current-compatible units and attach
-``inline`` current equation:
+it through an ``inline`` current equation carrying the tag:

 .. code-block:: nestml

    model <neuron_name>:
        equations:
-           # designated gap-junction current port
+           # gap-junction current port: @mechanism::gap makes this an
+           # electrical attachment point
-           inline gap_current pA = i_gap @mechanism::continuous_input
+           inline gap_current pA = i_gap @mechanism::gap

            # an ordinary continuous input current is unaffected
            inline stim_current pA = i_stim @mechanism::continuous_input